blokks/legacy-docs/docs outline.md

 To remove a member from your team, hover over their name and click the `x` button that appears on the right.

 *Note: While on a free account your schedule is only visible to the members of your team.
-You can add as many members as you wish: editors, developers, promoters, volunteers, pets, you name it.*
+However, you can add as many members as you wish: editors, developers, promoters, volunteers, pets, you name it.*

 **See also**
 - [Upgrade your account](http://settings/upgrade)